 - For building the organizational capacity of the Panchayats, Panchayati Raj training institutes' re-construction and up-gradation of existing accommodation will be done so as to modernize these institutions.
 This is essential in view of implementation of e-PRI project and functioning of PRIs as an institution of self-governance.
 To motivate the Panchayats for better service delivery at Panchayat level a State specific incentive scheme for best performing Panchayats will be started.
 Five year perspective plan of the capacity building of elected representatives of PRIs and related officials will be implemented.
-Reconstruction and modernization of PRTIs is being done by taking assistance from Government of India in 75:25 ratio (75% from Government of India and 25% from State Government) under Rajiv Gandhi Panchayat Sashaktikaran Abhiyan (RGPSA) in which existing schemes of the MoPR are proposed to be subsumed under one umbrella.
+Reconstruction and modernization of PRTIs is being done by taking assistance from Government of India in 80:20 ratio (80% from Government of India and 20% from State Government) under Rashtriya Gram Swaraj Yojna (RGSY).
 This will also support capacity building of elected representatives of PRI and related staff. - Implementation of e-Panchayat project will be one of the top priorities of the department for which State specific applications as well as applications developed by MoPR, GoI will be rolled out.
 Appropriate training will be provided to the related officials for which specific project shall be submitted to Government of India from time to time.
-Training needs will be met out from the RGPSCA.
+Training needs will be met out from the RGPSA.
 However, for the purpose of implementation of web based model Panchayat accounting system through Panchayati Raj Institutions Accounting Software (PRIA Soft), our efforts would be to connect all the PRIs through internet connectivity.
-The department has already provided computer hardware to all the PRIs i.e. 3243 Gram Panchayats, 77 Panchayat Samities and 12 Zila Parishads. - 13th Finance Commission has recommended general and performance grant to PRIs and our efforts on the one hand would be to claim full performance grant by complying with the necessary conditions and on the other PRIs will be facilitated to spend this money on the basis of local needs emerging out of participatory planning process.
-Adoption of plan plus software in 13th

-Finance Commission grant will be encouraged to ensure transparency in the spending of this grant.
-The fund is being provided on non-plan side.

-- Gram Sabha, which is a core area of Panchayati Raj System, will be the major focus of the department.
+The department has already provided computer hardware to all the PRIs i.e. 3226 Gram Panchayats, 78 Panchayat Samities and 12 Zila Parishads.

+- 13th Finance Commission has recommended general and performance grant to PRIs and our efforts on the one hand would be to claim full performance grant by complying with the necessary conditions and on the other PRIs will be facilitated to spend this money on the basis of local needs emerging out of participatory planning process.
+Adoption of plan plus software in 13th Finance Commission grant will be encouraged to ensure transparency in the spending of this grant.
+The fund is being provided on non-plan side. - Gram Sabha, which is a core area of Panchayati Raj System, will be the major focus of the department.
 IEC campaign and awareness of Gram Sabha members will be taken up so as to ensure the completion of quorum in maximum Gram Sabhas in the first meeting.
 It is a fact that seeing is believing, it is therefore, proposed that the elected representatives of the PRIs will be sent on exposure visits to the different best performing Panchayat within the State and outside the State. - The elected representatives of the PRIs require guidance, facilitation, assistance etc. in their day-to-day functioning of the office and the officials working at the district and block level of the Panchayati Raj department should be easily accessible to them.
 In view of their vital role in resolution of the problems of the elected representatives of PRIs, the provision for the construction of residential accommodation was made under the 11th Plan.
-The construction of the residential accommodation for the officials will continue in the left out districts and blocks. - Special focus on the elected representatives belonging to Scheduled Castes category, it is proposed to give special focused training to the representatives of this category along with providing community centre for their interaction and mobilization in those villages where the population of SC category is more than 40%.
-To achieve this objective the department will make provision during 12th Plan. - In the tribal areas the focus will remain on enhancing the organizational capacity of the PRIs along with capacity building and training of elected representatives and related officials. - Special capacity building camps will be organized for women elected representatives by starting the scheme namely local self-governance through women empowerment.
+The construction of the residential accommodation for the officials will continue in the left out districts and blocks. - In the tribal areas the focus will remain on enhancing the organizational capacity of the PRIs along with capacity building and training of elected representatives and related officials. - Special capacity building camps will be organized for women elected representatives by starting the scheme namely local self-governance through women empowerment.
 Funds for implementation of this scheme will be managed from the existing scheme.

-1. Implementation of Panchayats (Extension of the Scheduled Area) Act, 1996 (PESA):
+2. Implementation of Panchayats (Extension of the Scheduled Area) Act, 1996 (PESA):